 Language learning is an exciting and difficult process.
 Every day, more and more people try digging deeper toward the heart of foreign languages by memorizing unknown words and mastering accents.
-Sometimes, however, this process is so tiresome that users simply give up on the idea of becoming polyglots.
+English alone is studied by almost 98 percent lower secondary students and 94 percent upper secondary students as a foreign language in Europe (excluding the UK), according to Lingua Core.
+Sometimes, however, this process is so tiresome that people simply give up on the idea of becoming polyglots.

 Within the past few years, the world has seen several attempts to fix this problem with the help of mobile apps.
 Some of the most popular are Duolingo (which aims to make education personal and enjoyable), Memrise (which strives to use brain science to help learners study faster), busuu (whose goal is to provide learners with high-quality language courses), and Babbel (which combines effective education methods with state-of-the-art technology).

 But how can you develop an effective language learning app that encourages users to master a language?
 We’ve carefully analyzed several of the most famous apps in the field of language learning (including those listed above) to define a formula for a really effective and engaging language app that people can’t tear themselves away from.

 1. Create an app that provides really effective language learning